 About This Blog

-I'm a former journalist from South Korea who spent years reporting on social innovation, the social economy, and social impact.
-I've visited countless field sites, interviewed changemakers, and witnessed how ordinary people are building a better future through ethical and sustainable practices.
+I am a former journalist from South Korea who spent years reporting on social innovation, the social economy, and systemic change.
+I have visited countless field sites, interviewed visionary changemakers, and witnessed how ordinary people are building a more equitable future through ethical practices.

-👉Insights into South Korea’s cooperatives, social enterprises, and social innovation movements
+👉Deep Dives: Insights into South Korea’s unique cooperatives, social enterprises, and the Social and Solidarity Economy (SSE).

 ![]() |